 A UGB is expanded through a joint effort involving the city and county, and in coordination with special districts that provide important services in the urban area.
 The UGB expansion process typically includes some level of citizen participation.
 Once land is included in a UGB, it is eligible for annexation to a city.
 Adding land to an existing city limit through annexation is not regulated by the Land Conservation and Development Commission (LCDC).

-Since 2016, when the Land Conservation and Development Commission adopted revised rules regarding UGB expansions, cities and counties in Oregon have successfully approved over 30 expansions or adjustments to their UGBs.
-Summary information about these UGB amendments can be found here.
+Since 2016, when the Land Conservation and Development Commission adopted revised rules regarding UGB expansions, cities and counties in Oregon have successfully approved 40 expansions or adjustments to their UGBs.

 Does a UGB cause density?

 Oregon land use law favors places that have a variety of development types — apartments, condos and single-family homes, office buildings big and small, large factories and small manufacturers.
 The fact is, UGB or not, any city's going to have a healthy share of multifamily housing.
 But Oregonians familiar with other parts of the country, know apartments in other cities tend to wind up nestled on six-lane boulevards on the edges of town, surrounded by parking lots.
 The purpose of UGB's is to encourage that multifamily development to be within existing business districts, where people can walk to get to what they need and support small businesses.

 The statewide planning goals encourage a city to offer a variety of housing options that are located near other city services and amenities.

 Does a UGB cause rents and house prices to go up?